isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 * Dealing with stress, and;
 * Goal setting and Future Planning

-__Additional benefits of sport engagement:__
+##### Additional benefits of sport engagement:

 * Overall improvements in health and mental health
 * Self-confidence
 * Increased sense of social inclusion and community participation, and;
 * Self-discipline

-**Types of sport we use:**
+##### Types of sport we use:
 * Futsal
 * Athletics
+* Basketball
 * Sepak Takraw
-* Multi-Sports (Running, Swimming, Cycling)
+* Multi-Sport (*Running, Swimming, Cycling*)
 * Swimming
 * Outdoor Adventure

 ### Featured SportCares Programme

 **SATURDAY NIGHT LIGHTS**
-> ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport, opportunities to pick up relevant life skills through non-sport initiatives and courses.
+> ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport and opportunities to pick up relevant life skills through non-sport initiatives and courses.